percona/pmm/docs/using/interface.md

 ### Open a dashboard with the menu

 In the [main menu](../details/interface.md#main-menu), the {{icon.dashboards}} *PMM Dashboards* icon reveals a submenu containing links to all PMM dashboards grouped by service type.
-(This menu will eventually replace the [shortcut menu](../details/interface.md#shortcut-menu) which has links to commonly-used dashboards.
+(This menu will replace the [shortcut menu](../details/interface.md#shortcut-menu) which has links to commonly-used dashboards.)

 ## Panels